 Fun activities in nature

 Walking enthusiasts, take the path laid out around the Gros Banc bird sanctuary, near the tip of Merville, to discover nature at your own pace: observatories and explanatory panels await you there.
-Continue your adventure with nature activities by House of nature and the estuary.
+Continue your adventure with the Maison de la nature et de l’estuaire (nature and estuary interpretation centre) .

 Do you prefer to be in contact with water?
 From nautical activities are also available to discover this protected natural area in a different way.